Betar

 The Betar Movement (תנועת בית״ר), also spelled Beitar (בית"ר), is a Revisionist Zionist youth movement founded in 1923 in Riga, Latvia, by Vladimir (Ze'ev) Jabotinsky.
+It was one of several right-wing youth movements that arose at that time and adopted special salutes and uniforms influenced by fascism.

-Chapters sprang up across Europe, even during World War II.
-After the war and during the settlement of what became Israel, Betar was traditionally linked to the original Herut and then Likud political parties of Jewish pioneers.
-It was closely affiliated with the pre-Israel Revisionist Zionist paramilitary group Irgun Zevai Leumi.
-It was one of many right-wing movements and youth groups arising at that time that adopted special salutes and uniforms.
-Some of the most prominent politicians of Israel were Betarim in their youth, most notably prime ministers Yitzhak Shamir and Menachem Begin, an admirer of Jabotinsky.
+During World War II, Betar was a source of recruits for both Jewish regiments that fought alongside the British and Jewish groups fighting the British in Mandatory Palestine.
+Betar was traditionally linked to the original Herut and then Likud political parties of Jewish pioneers, and was closely affiliated with the Revisionist Zionist militant group Irgun.
+Some of Israel's most prominent politicians were members of Betar (Betarim) in their youth, notably Prime Ministers Yitzhak Shamir and Menachem Begin.